jpmorganchase/Phantom/docs/user/tutorial1.rst

 We take the ID of the shop as an initialisation parameter and store it as local state.
 It is recommended to always handle IDs this way rather than hard-coding them.

-We define a custom ``decode_action`` method.
+We define a :meth:`decode_action` method.
 This is called every step and allows the customer agent to make orders to the shop.
 We use a random number generator to create varying order sizes.